olekaspt/SA_Assignment02/README.md

 Part 1)
 I want you setup two Gannt charts (using the proposed spreadsheet template).
 For both of these charts, you will be solving problem 1 and 2.
 (If you are in a group of 3, assume there is a Problem 3 in equivilant scope of work as Problem 2).

+THe supplied template is used for inspiration.
+Phase 1 and Phase 2 are from the template I found.
+Feel free to use the split up format, or use your own.
+Ignore the columns on progress.

-In the first one, you will work sequentially, solve problem 1 before you solve problem 2.
-And the second one you can solve both problems concurrently.
+In the first sheet, you will work sequentially, solve problem 1 before you solve problem 2.

+And the second sheet you will solve both problems concurrently.

 For the estimates, of this work, assume you can do 2 hours of pure effort per day.
-And also assume you can't google the solution.
+And also assume you can't google the solution (for estimation).

 NOTE : typicall in industry we assume 4 hours of pure effort is one calendar day.
 But the above assumption is as a student with other obligations you can put only 2 hours towards this class.

 Part 2)
-Ok using your gannt Chart, let’s play some hypothetical.
-Make a copy of your sequential spreadsheet worksheet and make a copy of it, and label it hypothetical.
+Ok using your gannt Chart, let’s add in QA.

 Let’s pretend we need work with Application Engineer (QA) to test our code after we believe it complete.
 Think of codingame tests as UnitTest\Automated tests.
 But a QA person needs to do manual testing (exploration testing).
 And trust me QA always find bugs (or at least working as designed features 😊).
 Add them to the schedule, with the following constraints.